Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Taion already put his hand on his forehead, knowing the tragedy will happen.
 And it did.

 "**Hey, guys!
 Mio's come back!
 Taion and Sena, too!**" And Mio, seeing it too late, just shook her head.
-Nothing they could do except entering the base.
+Nothing they could do except entering the base slowly.

 "Welcome back!"

 "We were so worried about you guys!"
-Agnians can be see running towards the great news bringer.
+Agnians can be seen running towards the great news bringer.
 And so the Agnians (including Manana) greeted each other.

 "Good job sticking it out, Sena.
 We were pretty sure you were dead."
 Said someone with a crystal horn.